hamidreza-aftabi/OsteoFlow/README.md

 ## News and Highlights 🎉

-- **August 17, 2026** - OsteoFlow was selected for a Spotlight presentation.
+- **August 17, 2026** - OsteoFlow was selected for a Spotlight presentation at MICCAI 2026.
-- **May 7, 2026** - OsteoFlow received early acceptance, placing it among the top 9% of approximately 4,600 submissions.
+- **May 7, 2026** - OsteoFlow received early acceptance to MICCAI 2026, placing it among the top 9% of approximately 4,600 submissions.
 ## Repository Layout

 - `code/` - teacher and student OsteoFlow training scripts.